benridley/blackjack_rs/README.md

 # blackjack_rs
-A simple blackjack game in the Rust language.
+A simple blackjack game in the Rust language made for learning purposes.